MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 To add an app manifest to your app:

-1. In Visual Studio Code, press `Ctrl`+`N` to create a new file with the following content, and save the file as `manifest.json`.
+1. In Visual Studio Code, press **Ctrl+N** to create a new file with the following content, and save the file as `manifest.json`.

     ```json
     {